The Projects and Construction Review: Belgium

 - shareholder agreements and agreements to provide subordinated debt;

 - financing agreements and security documents agreed between the SPV and the lenders.
-Often these are based on models of the Loan Market Association;
+Often these are based on Loan Market Association models;

 - in relation to subcontractors of the SPV, design agreements (with an architect, if legally required), engineering procurement construction (EPC) or other types of construction contracts, and operation and maintenance contracts;

 - a set of direct agreements.

 The Belgian construction market (both public and private) is still dominated by the 'classic' procurement model.
 An employer contracts a designer, an engineer and – if required – an architect, arranges funding and appoints a building contractor.

 When public contracts for work, services or delivery of goods are concerned, a specific set of rules is applicable.
 The Royal Decree of 14 January 2013 provides a detailed set of the general execution rules (GERs), that is, contractual terms and conditions applicable to all public contracts for work, services or delivery of goods.
 A public authority can only deviate from these rules in specific circumstances.
 The GERs were most recently amended by way of a Royal Decree dated 22 June 2017, which added (inter alia) extensive provisions relating to subcontractors and contract variations.